Polymyositis

 What to expect from your doctor

-- Are you easily fatigued during waking hours?
+- Do you easily tire during waking hours?

-- Has anyone in your family ever been diagnosed with a disease or condition that affects the muscles?
+- Has anyone in your family been diagnosed with a condition that affects the muscles?